rachellimjh/SC1015-Project/README.md

 # SC1015: Intro to Data Science and AI Mini Project

 ## Description
 This project focuses on using consumer's attributes to study their behaviour and how it affects a company's revenue and performance.
-This repository contains the Customer Personality Analysis dataset, our [finalised code](https://github.com/rachellimjh/SC1015-Project/blob/dev-Rheanne/SC1015%20Mini%20Project.ipynb) as well as the video presentation.
+This repository contains the Customer Personality Analysis dataset, our [finalised code](https://github.com/rachellimjh/SC1015-Project/blob/dev-Rheanne/SC1015%20Mini%20Project.ipynb), [our video presentation](xxlink to youtubexx) and [presentation slides](https://docs.google.com/presentation/d/1V_O93jwCH7PgBfjQjZVZRz-8-6U-Xy1T1Y123nR3gIc/edit?usp=sharing)

 ![picture alt](https://user-images.githubusercontent.com/125848730/233687564-2f2e706f-7574-4674-a3ae-e277b30f01fc.png)